Web GUI becomes slow or unusable if the LDAP server used for GUI auth is unreachable

 It seems like maybe the authentication fallback that allows a person to login using local auth when their LDAP server isn't available should be remembering the decision once per session instead of once per page load.
 Once the user is authenticated it shouldn't need to hit the LDAP server for every subsequent pageload like it appears to be doing.

-#3 Updated by Adam Esslinger over 4 years ago
+#3 Updated by Adam Esslinger almost 5 years ago

 It would also be nice if it supported multiple LDAP servers.
 In an AD environment there are multiple directory servers, so it would be nice if pfSense supported either querying for the directory servers or where you could add 2-4 additional servers to query.
 In addition pfsense should only query once per session upon logon instead of querying for each page.